What is a Pharmacy Aide?

 - Pharmacy Ancillary

 In 2016, there was an estimated number of 36,900 jobs in the United States for Pharmacy Aide.
 There is little to no growth in job opportunities for Pharmacy Aide.
-Due to new job openings and attrition, there will be an average of 4,700 job openings in this field each year.
+There will be an estimated 4,700 positions for Pharmacy Aide per year.

 The states with the most job growth for Pharmacy Aide are Alaska, Arizona, and Colorado.
 Watch out if you plan on working in Vermont, Oklahoma, or Wisconsin.
 These states have the worst job growth for this type of profession.